stanford-rc/globus.stanford.edu/policies.md

 # Other Policies & Agreements

-**Only Low and Medium Risk data may be accessed using Globus.**  Globus has not been evaluated for handling data rated as High Risk.
+**Only Low and Moderate Risk data may be accessed using Globus.**  Globus has not been evaluated for handling data rated as High Risk.
 As always, it is up to the data owners to determine the [Risk Classification](http://dataclass.stanford.edu/) for their data.